 8:30 PM – 1 chapati and 1 bowl of vegetable

 10:00 PM – ½ cup milk without sugar

-The diabetic plate method is a formula to plan a healthy meal which includes sufficient non- starchy vegetables, lean proteins.
-This strategy even helps to restrict the quantity of high-carb food which causes a dangerous spike in blood sugar levels.
+The plate method is a visual method of planning a healthy meal in your diet.
+In this method, a diet plate includes non-starchy vegetables and lean proteins rich foods.
+By doing so the quantity of high-carb food that causes a dangerous spike in blood sugar levels is decreased.

 Take a dinner plate (9-inch)

 - Fill half of your plate with non-starchy vegetables like beets, broccoli, cabbage, carrots, and salad.